dr-saad-la/bank-marketing-project/README.md

-# bank-marketing-project
+# Bank Marketing Project: Deep Learning Project

-Bank Marketing Project
+This project will be using the Marketing dataset from UCI repo to practice Machine Learning modeling